-- 16. How will the SBA determine the amount of SVOG funding to award an eligible entity that started business operations in January or February 2020 and has no 2019 revenues?
+16. How will the SBA determine the amount of SVOG funding to award an eligible entity that started business operations in January or February 2020 and has no 2019 revenues?

-Like the manner in which a grant is determined for a firm that did not start in business until partway through 2019, the SBA will award an SVOG applicant that began business operations in January or February 2020 the lesser of the average monthly earned revenue for each full month it was in business in 2020 multiplied by 6 up to a maximum of \$10 million. - 17.
-Will the SBA require audited financial statements as part of an SVOG application?
+Like the manner in which a grant is determined for a firm that did not start in business until partway through 2019, the SBA will award an SVOG applicant that began business operations in January or February 2020 the lesser of the average monthly earned revenue for each full month it was in business in 2020 multiplied by 6 up to a maximum of \$10 million.

+17. Will the SBA require audited financial statements as part of an SVOG application?

 No, an audited financial statement is not required to apply for an SVOG award.
-However, where a forprofit SVOG grantee expends more than \$750,000 in Federal funding in one fiscal year it will have the option of either providing a Single Audit Act audit or submitting an audited financial statement for that fiscal year during the audit period.
+However, where a for-profit SVOG grantee expends more than \$750,000 in Federal funding in one fiscal year it will have the option of either providing a Single Audit Act audit or submitting an audited financial statement for that fiscal year.
+The SBA will direct grantees that expend more than \$750,000 in federal financial assistance in one fiscal year to submit their Single Audit or audited financial statement during the post-award oversight, monitoring, and audit phase that SBA will conduct after SVOG awards have been issued.